 Magnetic Resonance & UltrasoundThe structure and function of the musculoskeletal system is determined on living subjects using a combination of magnetic resonance imaging, magnetic resonance spectroscopy, and ultrasound.

-Modeling and SimulationDynamic models of the musculoskeletal system are created and analyzed using a combination of software tools including OpenSim, SIMM and Autolev.
+Modeling and SimulationDynamic models of the musculoskeletal system are created and analyzed using a combination of software tools including OpenSim, SIMM, MATLAB and Autolev.